schwallergroup/CycPepPerm/README.md

 ### Training

 Make sure to have the data ready to be used.
 Some simple reformating is done in the notebook `notebooks/01_data_preparation.ipynb` starting from `.ods` file with DataWarrior output.
+In order to make the hyperparameter search more extensive, please look into the respective python scripts (e.g. `src/cyc_pep_perm/models/randomforest.py`) and adjust the `PARAMS` dictionary.

 ```python
 from cyc_pep_perm.models.randomforest import RF